 as a fall from the roof, during the inspection.
 Without Workers Compensation Insurance,

-the Homeowner is liable for any inspector injuries.
+the Homeowner maybe liable for any inspector injuries.

 Errors and Omissions– to provide coverage in case the inspector misses something that he